nickgarza/AboutMe/README.md

 DNA methylation is a key regulator of gene expression and as such has been thoroughly investigated in physiological studies.
 Our project used a data set from TCGA to investigate novel methylation effects in a diseased population of 1000 patients with the BRCA gene.
 We built a linear regression model relating methylation level and single nucleotide polymorphisms (SNPs) and also accounts for latent, biological, and technical confounders of the data extracted through cleaning.
 Our results identified notable association sites (BH corrected p < 0.05) between methylation and gene expression and were presented to our peers for feedback and review.

-## 4. Rudimentary Photoshop: written in ANSI C without use of APIs or such.
+## 4. Rudimentary Photoshop: written in ANSI C without external Image APIs.
 The photoshop-esqe tool allowed for grayscale, cropping, saturation, and channel swapping of the input photo.
 <img width="638" alt="garden" src="https://user-images.githubusercontent.com/28008631/42184759-9a39cdb4-7e14-11e8-86c2-473d76feda93.png"> <img width="635" alt="garden-swap" src="https://user-images.githubusercontent.com/28008631/42184770-a4e46580-7e14-11e8-8edc-8fe0c8c7b56e.png"> <img width="636" alt="garden-grayscale" src="https://user-images.githubusercontent.com/28008631/42184783-af1cebee-7e14-11e8-86d5-2ba514428d30.png">

-## 5. Chess: written in C++ without the use of APIs or such.
+## 5. Chess: written in C++ without the use of External Game APIs.
 The C++ chess game simulated a full game of chess until either a stalemate or checkmate was reached.
 Additionally, the chess game allowed the saving of a current game and the loading of previous matches.
 <img width="564" alt="chess-screen" src="https://user-images.githubusercontent.com/28008631/42184317-1dcf047a-7e13-11e8-90e1-a9f793188a1e.png">